 Again, the idea was disliked amongst scientists and really not accepted.
 But even today, Alfred Wegener’s theory of plate tectonics and the supercontinent Pangaea is the most established and recognized.

 The Earth’s crust has 15 or 20 separate pieces.
-The reason why they look like they do is because they broke apart.
+The reason why they look like they do is that they broke apart.
 The Atlantic Ocean actually formed when the continents of Africa and South America moved away from each other.

 These pieces (plate tectonics) ride on soft melted rock called the asthenosphere underneath.
 If you’re making new ocean bottom in one place, somewhere it’s getting rid of it.
 Because the Earth is staying the same size.
 So where does old oceanic crust get consumed into the mantle again?